Create a question set

-You will need to create at least one test containing questions that you can include in your question set.
+You will need to create at least one test or pool containing questions that you can include in your question set.

 3. Add questions

 a.
-In your test shell, click Reuse Question then click Create a Question Set.
+In your test canvas, click Reuse Question then click Create a Question Set.

 b.
 Use the Browsing Criteria menu on the left to locate the test(s) or pool(s) that contain question you want to add to your question set.
 Note, you can also filter by question type, category, topic, level of difficulty or keyword.

 c.
 You can then select questions from each test or pool by ticking the checkbox to the left of each question.
 Note, if you select a test and it appears to be empty, it may be that it contains questions that are linked to another test.